Can gut health help you lose weight? What men should know about the microbiome

 Gut barrier integrity, “leaky gut,” and inflammation

-A higher Firmicutes to Bacteroidetes ratio has also been linked to weaker gut barrier function.
+Shifts in Firmicutes and Bacteroidetes have also been studied alongside gut barrier function, but the evidence is not consistent enough to treat any single ratio as a reliable marker of barrier health.
 The gut barrier is the lining that helps keep harmful substances inside the gut and out of the bloodstream.
-When barrier function is impaired, many people call it “leaky gut,” although clinicians usually describe it as increased intestinal permeability.[1], [3]
+When barrier function is impaired, many people call it “leaky gut,” although clinicians usually describe it as increased intestinal permeability.[1]
+[3]

 Low grade chronic inflammation is a known side effect of obesity and it can lower metabolism, increase appetite, and promote weight gain.
 A 2019 prospective review of inflammation markers and weight gain described consistent links between inflammatory markers and future weight gain risk in adults.